Fre-Ar/SE1/Requirements/use_cases.md

+# Stakeholders
+Visitors: non-logged-in users
+  - Role: Requirement providers
+Contributors: logged-in users
+  - Role: Requirement providers
+Moderators
+  - Role: Requirement providers, Maintainers, Validators
+Admin: Both Admins and IT staff
+  - Role: Requirement providers, Maintainers, Validators Website Owners: Us
+  - Role: Decision-makers, Validators
+History Experts
+  - Role: Requirement providers, Domain experts
+Legal Authoraties
+  - Role: Requirement providers, Validators

+# Use cases
 - as a <role>, I want <goal> so that <reason>.
 > Each story is `small, actionable, testable`, easy to prioritize, can be illustrated with a diagram.

-Visitor: non-logged-in user
-Contributor: logged-in user
-Moderator
-Admin: Both Admins and IT staff

 - As a visitor, I want to browse through the contents so that I discover new content.
 - As a visitor, I want to search by query so that I can find specific content.